Is it bad to charge your iPhone in the car? Tips for safe use

 Disadvantages of charging your iPhone in the car

-Charging your iPhone in the car has some risks and drawbacks, so here are the main ones we'll cover.
+Charging your iPhone in the car has some risks and drawbacks, and we'll cover the main issues here.

 May reduce battery life